Skip to main content

 THE 3MT COMPETITION

-Calling all graduate research students.
+Calling all graduate research students!
 Are you up for the challenge?
-Compete in the 3-Minute Thesis (3MT) academic research communication competition, founded by The University of Queensland, Australia.
+The Three Minute Thesis (3MT®) is an academic research communication competition developed by The University of Queensland (UQ), Australia.

 • Present your research topic and its significance in three minutes, using just one slide.

-• Succinctly communicate your research to a wide variety of audiences, academic and non-academic.
+• Succinctly communicate your research to a wide variety of audiences, both academic and non-academic.

 WHY ENTER?